A Guide To Different Types Of Secondary Glazing

 A GUIDE TO SECONDARY GLAZING – EXPLORING THE DIFFERENT TYPES OF SECONDARY GLAZING

-Not all secondary glazing is the same, it is all bespoke and tailored to suit your window shape and size.
-The most common and effective secondary glazing is aluminium secondary glazing.
+Not all secondary glazing is the same — every installation is bespoke and tailored to suit your window’s shape and size.
+One of the most common and effective options is aluminium secondary glazing.

 1. VERTICAL SLIDERS

-Vertical sliding secondary glazing are ideal for sash windows as they can follow existing site lines, meaning it can mirror the look of your current windows making it very aesthetically pleasing and non obtrusive.
+Vertical sliding secondary glazing is ideal for sash windows, as it can follow existing sight lines, mirroring the look of your current windows.
+This makes it an aesthetically pleasing and unobtrusive solution.

 vertical slider secondary glazing